percona/percona-server/doc/source/release-notes/Percona-Server-5.7.12-5.rst

  A replication slave would fail to connect to a master running 5.5.
 Bug fixed :bug:`1566642` (upstream :mysqlbug:`80962`).

- Upgrade logic for figuring if |TokuDB| upgrade can be performed from the version on disk to the current version was broken due to regression introduced when fixing :ftbug:`684` in |Percona Server| :rn:`5.7.11-4`.
+ Upgrade logic for figuring if TokuDB upgrade can be performed from the version on disk to the current version was broken due to regression introduced when fixing :ftbug:`684` in Percona Server for MySQL :rn:`5.7.11-4`.
 Bug fixed :ftbug:`717`.

  Fixed ``jemalloc`` version parsing error.
 Bug fixed :tokubug:`528`.